rawwerks/see-claude-code/simple_log_annotator_app/specification.md

-# an annotation app that allows the user to annotate their claude code conversations with both quantitative and qualitative feedback
+# an annotation app that allows the user to annotate their claude code conversations with both quantitative (thumbs up or down, which is 0 or 1) and qualitative feedback (notes)

 ## tools
 use bun as the package manager to install everything